by Seattle photographer James A. Turner, undated.

 at Roche Harbor, San Juan Islands, WA.

-House from the sternwheeler TOURIST.
+Her house was from the sternwheeler TOURIST.

 Archives of the Saltwater People Historical Society.